Scholarship and Research

 Join our team at Lally today and apply now!

-The Masters’ Scholars Research Program (MSRP) provides students the opportunity to partner with researchers to convert their findings to benefit society.
+The Masters’ Scholars Research Program (MSRP) provides students the opportunity to partner with researchers to design studies, analyze data, and/or convert their findings to benefit society.
 The outcomes can result in better management practices, commercialization of technology, or new approaches to global challenges.

 MSRP is a voluntary, selective program.
 Qualifying students will collaborate with Lally faculty or faculty across the Rensselaer campus to realize practical outcomes from research.
 Students completing this program will receive a certificate of accomplishment.
 Past participants in the program have received research fellowships as a result of their work, and others have helped faculty license technology or participated in the establishment of a high-tech venture.